 2, 41 inches long 2″x3″ (Pay special attention to how these pieces are positioned in pictures.)

 Assemble as seen in the pictures.

-The following should be some of the last illustrations.
-I decided to use colors in these illustrations to better differentiate the frames from the base.
+The following should be some of the last illustrations for the bus bunk bed.
+I decided to use colours in these illustrations to better differentiate the frames from the base.
 From here on out I will try to use real photos.
 Thank goodness, right?
 Pictures are so much more helpful.

 Continued Page 2…